QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Introduction

-LD sequences, especially randomized versions, have also been extensively used as efficient experimental designs.
-In reproducing kernel Hilbert spaces (RKHSs), pairing certain LD points with certain kernels yields structured Gram matrices which are diagonalizable by fast transforms \citep{zeng.spline_lattice_digital_net,zeng.spline_lattice_error_analysis}.
-For example, pairing an LD rank-1 lattice in linear order with a shift-invariant kernel gives a circulant Gram matrix which is diagonalizable by the fast Fourier transform (FFT) and inverse FFT (IFFT).
-Such structures have been exploited to accelerate kernel interpolation methods for solving PDEs with random coefficients \citep{kaarnioja.kernel_interpolants_lattice_rkhs,kaarnioja.kernel_interpolants_lattice_rkhs_serendipitous,sorokin.gp4darcy}, Bayesian cubature \citep{rathinavel.bayesian_QMC_lattice,rathinavel.bayesian_QMC_sobol,rathinavel.bayesian_QMC_thesis}, and discrepancy measure computations \citep{hickernell.generalized_discrepancy_quadrature_error_bound,hickernell1998lattice}.
-LD points have also found recent applications to training scientific machine learning models \citep{longo2021higher,chen2021quasi,keller2025regularity}, although this is an avenue we do not discuss in this paper.
+Randomized LD sequences also play an important role as experimental designs in reproducing kernel Hilbert spaces (RKHSs).
+For suitable pairings of LD point sets and RKHS kernels, the corresponding Gram matrices exhibit structure that can be exploited by fast transforms \citep{zeng.spline_lattice_digital_net,zeng.spline_lattice_error_analysis}.
+For example, pairing a rank-$1$ lattice in linear order with a shift-invariant (SI) kernel yields a circulant Gram matrix diagonalizable by fast Fourier transforms (FFTs), while pairing a base-$2$ digital net with an appropriate digitally shift-invariant (DSI) kernel yields a recursive symmetric block Toeplitz (RSBT) structured Gram matrix diagonalizable by fast Walsh--Hadamard transforms (FWHTs).
+Such constructions have been used to accelerate kernel interpolation for PDEs with random coefficients \citep{kaarnioja.kernel_interpolants_lattice_rkhs,kaarnioja.kernel_interpolants_lattice_rkhs_serendipitous,sorokin.gp4darcy}, Bayesian cubature \citep{rathinavel.bayesian_QMC_lattice,rathinavel.bayesian_QMC_sobol,rathinavel.bayesian_QMC_thesis}, and worst-case error (WCE) computations \citep{hickernell.generalized_discrepancy_quadrature_error_bound,hickernell1998lattice}.
+LD point sets have also been investigated as training designs in scientific machine learning \citep{longo2021higher,chen2021quasi,keller2025regularity}, although we do not pursue this direction here.

-While randomized LD sequences have been extensively studied for QMC and fast kernel methods, implementations of such methods are often scattered or even missing in some popular programming languages.
-Our prior works \citep{choi.QMC_software,choi.challenges_great_qmc_software,hickernell.qmc_what_why_how,sorokin.MC_vector_functions_integrals} described the current QMC software landscape and introduced \texttt{QMCPy}: a community driven implementation of QMC routines into a unified and accessible Python framework.
+Despite the maturity of the underlying theory, software support for randomized LD sequences and their use in both QMC and fast kernel methods remains fragmented.
+Existing implementations are often distributed across disjoint libraries or limited in their support for higher-order constructions, randomization schemes, and fast kernel methods.
+Our prior works \citep{choi.QMC_software,choi.challenges_great_qmc_software,hickernell.qmc_what_why_how,sorokin.MC_vector_functions_integrals,sorokin.qmcpy_joss} reviewed this software landscape and introduced \texttt{QMCPy}, an open-source Python framework for accessible QMC routines.
+Those works focused on the basic design and initial capabilities of \texttt{QMCPy} and on the broader context of QMC software.

+The present article builds on that foundation and has a different emphasis: we provide a coherent mathematical and algorithmic description of the expanded suite of randomized LD sequences now supported in \texttt{QMCPy}, and we develop and implement fast kernel methods based on structured SI and DSI kernels paired with LD point sets.
+In doing so, we aim to bridge the gap between the rich theoretical literature on QMC and kernel methods and a practical, reproducible Python implementation that can be readily used in computational science and engineering.